Mansi242401/SQL-Ecommerce-data-analysis/README.md

 I have restricted the scope of analysis to a very critical and fundamental table, "orders," which hosts key data that database analysts often work with.
 Among these tables, "orders" is particularly crucial for every ecommerce company, serving as the primary source of revenue.
 The analysis starts here and extends to related tables, aiming to understand the contributions of marketing activities to orders and evaluate the overall performance of the website.

 Explore the [SQL file](https://github.com/Mansi242401/SQL-Ecommerce-data-analysis/blob/main/create_ecomdata.sql) containing the script for database creation and record ingestion.
-(Note: I have ommitted the rows in between as there is a limit to
+(Note: I have ommitted the rows in between as github doesn't support large files)

 ## Project Objectives